mongodb/specifications/source/unified-test-format/unified-test-format.rst

 thread that no more operations are forthcoming, wait for it to complete its last operation, and assert that it exited without any errors.

+If the "waitForThread" operation is not satisfied after 10 seconds, this operation MUST cause a test failure.

 The following arguments are supported:

 - ``thread``: Required string.
 Thread entity that should be stopped and awaited